rebelvg/mgsr_mod/README.md

 ## Dependencies

 ### Requirements
-- Latest ARMA 3.
+- Latest ARMA 3

 ### Optionals
-- ACE3.
+- ACE3

 ## Usage

 ### Content
-- Eyepatch.
+- Eyepatch
-- Headbag.
+- Headbag
-- Prisoner Uniforms (orange, blue, olive).
+- Prisoner Uniforms (orange, blue, olive)
-- Solid Snake Sneaking Suit (PS1 era).
+- Solid Snake Sneaking Suit (PS1 era)
-- Naked and Venom Snake faces, Venom Demon face.
+- Naked and Venom Snake faces, Venom Demon face
-- Diamond Dogs beret.
+- Diamond Dogs beret
-- Poncho (as backpack and vest).
+- Poncho (as backpack and vest)
-- Sneaking Suit (SV).
+- Sneaking Suit (SV)
-- Carrier Belt (SV).
+- Carrier Belt (SV)

 ### ACE
-- You can force headbag on other units via (ACE Interaction -> Head).
+- You can force headbag on other units via `ACE Interaction -> Head`.
 You must have headbag in your inventory.
 Unit must be handcuffed or surrendering.
 - Eyepatch will cover half of the screen.